sourcegraph/srclib/docs/sources/language-analysis/overview.md

 # Language Analysis Overview

+> NOTE: Before reading through this section, make sure that you first have a proper understanding of the `src`
+> executable.
+Start with the [overview](../src/overview.md).

 ## Output Location
 In the root directory that is being analyzed, there should be a directory created named “.sourcegraph-data”.
 In this directory, there should be a set of files generated for each source unit present.
 The files to generate for each source unit are listed below.